eternal-flame-AD/yumechi.jp/content/en/blog/ubo-first-party-ruleset.md

 ## The ruleset

-This is an supplementary ruleset for uBlock Origin that I use to block first-party data exfiltration (I am calling it for what it is, no euphemisms).
+This is an supplementary ruleset for uBlock Origin that I use to block first-party data exfiltration.
 This will break websites, and is a ruleset that you should use only after all other traditional and arguably more selective venues have been enabled.
 I will update it regularly as I find more patterns.

 ```
 # First and proxied third-party tracking firewall